The Guide

 notifications [] Array of notification targets (see Notifications).

-dashboard see above Dashboard settings (see Dashboard).
+dashboard see above Dashboard server, registration, TLS pinning, and config-fetch settings (see Dashboard).

 session_warning_threshold 80 Session utilization percentage that triggers a session_warning notification.